 '''

 dnsdists:

 mydnsdist:

 replicas: 2

 pools:

 default:

 serverGroups:

-- myrecursor
+- group: myrecursor

 packetcache:

 maxEntries: 200000

-service:
+service

 type: NodePort

 ports:

 udp:

 port: 53

 protocol: UDP

 nodePort: 30053

 tcp:

 port: 53

 protocol: TCP

 nodePort: 30053

 '''

-4.3 Exposing via LoadBalancer
+4.2 Example: Exposing via LoadBalancer

-To expose dnsdist via a LoadBalancer, you can specify the appropriate type and choose the ports to be included.
-When 'LoadBalancer' is requested, it will create 1 ClusterIP Service + 1 LoadBalancer Service for each specified port.
-This is done to satisfy a Kubernetes constraint regarding single LoadBalancer objects when multiple protocols are requested.
+To expose dnsdist via a LoadBalancer, you can specify the appropriate type.
+When 'LoadBalancer' is configured as type, it will create the default ClusterIP Service + 1 LoadBalancer Service for each specified port.
+This is done to satisfy a Kubernetes constraint regarding LoadBalancer objects when multiple protocols are requested.

-In this example, both UDP & TCP will be exposed via a LoadBalancer Service (MetalLB annotation procided as example, substitute with annotations required by your LoadBalancer provider) on port 53:
+In this example, both the default UDP & TCP ports will be exposed via a LoadBalancer Service (MetalLB annotation provided as example, substitute with annotations required by your Load-Balancer provider) on port 53: